adumont/TablasMates-strings/README.md

 TablasMates-strings
 ===================

 Strings for my app TablasMates.
-Fee free to help translate it to your language!
+Feel free to help translate it to your language!